caseda/com.tkbhome/README.md

 The voltage and amperage don't get reported on intervals, added polling for this (by default poll is off to save traffic).

 ## Change Log:
+**2.0.3:**
+- Fix app not being able to install on Homey v2
+- Convert app to new composer
+- Update meshdriver (v1.2.29)

 **2.0.2:**
 - Fix bug TSP01
 - Added Dual Relay Metering Module TZ04